-The Mode Status (MSTAT) register determines the operating mode of the processor.
-Figure 3-5 shows the default definitions for the individual bits of the MSTAT register.
+The MSTAT register determines the operating mode of the processor.
+The individual bits of MSTAT are defined as shown in Figure 3.6.

-Figure 3-5.
-MSTAT Register
+Figure 3.6 MSTAT Register

-Unlike other status registers, the MSTAT register can also be altered with the Mode Control instructions, ENA and DIS.
-The Mode Control instructions provide a high-level, self-documenting method of configuring the processors' operating modes.
-Although the use of the ENA and DIS assembly instructions are the preferred method, the MSTAT register can also be modified by writing a new value to it with a MOVE instruction.
-Refer to the description of the Mode Control instructions in the ADSP-218x DSP Instruction Set Reference for further details.
+MSTAT can be modified by writing a new value to it with a MOVE instruction.
+Unlike the other status registers, MSTAT can also be altered with the Mode Control instruction (ENA, DIS).
+The Mode Control instruction provides a high-level, self-documenting method of configuring the processors' operating modes.
+Refer to the description of the Mode Control instruction in Chapter 15, "Instruction Set Reference," for further details.